TruebitProtocol/truebit-eth/README.md

 source /emsdk/emsdk_env.sh
 sh /goerli.sh
 ```
-You may skip the `source /emsdk/emsdk_env.sh` line if you are not planning to build new tasks in your current session, and igaf you wish to connect to Ethereum mainnet rather than Görli, use `sh /mainnet.sh` instead.
-After running the startup script(s), the [Clef](https://geth.ethereum.org/docs/clef/tutorial) account management tool should pop up at the bottom of a split screen with Geth paused above.
+You may skip the `source /emsdk/emsdk_env.sh` line if you are not planning to build new tasks in your current session, and if you wish to connect to Ethereum mainnet rather than Görli, use `sh /mainnet.sh` instead.
+After running the startup script(s), the [Clef](https://geth.ethereum.org/docs/clef/tutorial) account management tool should pop up at the bottom of a split `tmux` screen with Geth waiting to start above.
 After you enter the master seed password for your accounts, your Geth node should start to synchronize with the blockchain.

-Once your Geth node is fully synchronized, you may wish to boost IPFS performance by running the last four lines in `goerli.sh` (sans comment symbol `#`) or by following the instructions [below](#Faster-IPFS-uploads-and-downloads).
-[Open](#Open-terminal-window) a new Docker terminal and type `cat /goerli.sh` to view the file contents, then cut and paste to your command line.
-Then `cat /ipfs-connect.log` for connection results.
-As an alternative performance option, you can [configure](#Client-configuration) Truebit OS to synchronize with an external IPFS host rather than running your own Docker node.
+Once your Geth node is fully synchronized, you may enhance IPFS connectivity by running the last four lines in `goerli.sh` (sans comment symbol `#`) or by running the [equivalent](#Faster-IPFS-uploads-and-downloads) commands in Truebit OS.
+[Open](#Open-terminal-window) a new Docker terminal and type `cat /goerli.sh` to view the file contents, cut and paste to your command line, and `cat /ipfs-connect.log` for connection results.
+Alternatively, you can [configure](#Client-configuration) Truebit OS to synchronize with an external IPFS node rather than running one in Docker.

 Note that one can terminate an IPFS connection at any time by typing `ipfs shutdown`.
-If you get an error message like `Error: execution aborted (timeout = 5s)`, check your connection in the Geth window and rerun the offending command.
+If you get an error message like `Error: execution aborted (timeout = 5s)` when running the commands described in the previous paragraph, check your connection in the Geth window and rerun the offending command.
 Messages like `Error: Invalid JSON RPC response: "Error: connect ECONNREFUSED 127.0.0.1:8545` ... or `error: no suitable peers available` indicate that IPFS failed to obtain the list of registered Truebit nodes due to lack of Geth connection or synchronization.

 Note that Truebit OS automatically detects the blockchain network to which Geth is connected (either Görli testnet or Ethereum mainnet).
 If you are have trouble connecting to a light client peer, try the following.